ThizThizzyDizzy/vanillify/README.md

 ## Vanillify
 Provides NMS hooks and various utilities to make vanilla things easier to do in bukkit

+#### NMS Hooks
+- Actionbar

 ## AnvilGUI
+Easily use anvil guis to get a user's input.

 (May be outdated, see https://github.com/WesJD/AnvilGUI for most recent versions)